We’re on a mission to make the video approval process a smooth ride for both video editors and reviewers.

 Who is it for?

-Wipster can be used by any video maker who wants to simplify their video review process and get feedback that is easy to understand and implement.
+Wipster can be used by any video maker who wants to simplify their video review process and get easy-to-understand and implement feedback.

 Tool #4: Veed.io